Distribution of the Time at Which an Ideal Detector Clicks: Introduction

-{\it Introduction.}---Consider a region $\R \subset \RRR^3$ in physical space with detectors placed everywhere along the boundary $\bou$, and a non-relativistic quantum particle starting at time $t=0$ with wave function $\psi_0$ whose support lies inside $\R$.
+Consider a region $\R \subset \RRR^3$ in physical space with detectors placed everywhere along the boundary $\bou$, and a non-relativistic quantum particle starting at time $t=0$ with wave function $\psi_0$ whose support lies inside $\R$.
 Sooner or later, one of the detectors may register the particle, thus defining exit time $T$ and exit position $\vX$ in $\bou$, which we combine into the pair $Z= (T,\vX)$; in case no detector ever clicks we write $Z= \infty$.
 Our goal is to predict, from $\psi_0$, the probability distribution of the random variable $Z$ in $\Z = [0,\infty) \times \bou \cup \{\infty\}$.
+Put succinctly, we are asking for a Born rule on the timelike surface $[0,\infty) \times \bou$ in non-relativistic space-time $\RRR \times \RRR^3$.

-Although there is no self-adjoint time operator, the distribution of $T$ and $\vX$ can in principle be computed from quantum mechanics by treating the detectors themselves as quantum mechanical systems, coupled to the particle under study, and by further including a clock and a device that records the time of the click and the location of the detector that clicked.
-Suppose that the full system $\mathscr{S}$ remains isolated until a late time $t_f$; then the Schr\"odinger equation determines $\mathscr{S}$'s wave function $\Psi_{t_f}$, and the distribution $|\Psi_{t_f}|^2$ determines in particular the probability that the record was $(t,\vx)$.
+Although there is no self-adjoint time operator in the usual formalism of quantum mechanics, the distribution of $T$ and $\vX$ can in principle be computed from quantum mechanics by treating the detectors themselves as quantum mechanical systems, coupled to the particle under study, and by further including a clock and a device that records the time of the click and the location of the detector that clicked.
+Suppose that the full system $S$ remains isolated until a late time $t_f$; then the Schr\"odinger equation determines $S$'s wave function $\Psi_{t_f}$, and the distribution $|\Psi_{t_f}|^2$ determines in particular the probability that the record was $(t,\vx)$.
 While this procedure provides no practical method of computing the distribution of $Z=(T,\vX)$, it implies that the distribution of $Z$, as a function of $\psi_0$, is of the form

 for some positive-operator-valued measure (POVM) $E$ on $\Z$ (see \cite{op} or \cite[p.~6]{BGL}, and \cite{povm} about POVMs in general).
 The back effect of the presence of detectors on the wave function is already included in \eqref{statrealdet}, and the POVM $E$ will in principle depend on the initial wave function of the detectors.